A-Lyon/A-Lyon.github.io/index.md

 > This collection of data structures were produced by me for a data structures class at CSU.
 I was hired to teach to students in lab sections for this class after .
 These files have my implementations of the data structures to accomplish the goals set by the class, many include test files.
 >
 > ### [NUI Lab](https://github.com/A-Lyon/Public_Code/tree/main/NUIProjects)
 > These partial files were produced by me on team projects for the NUI lab.
-This code is protected by Colorado State Universities [Copywrite](https://marcomm.colostate.edu/copyright-guidelines/).
-Any use of this code without my consent will violate this copywrite.
+This code is protected by Colorado State Universities [Copyright](https://marcomm.colostate.edu/copyright-guidelines/).
+Any use of this code without my consent will violate this copyright.
 >
 > ### [Coursework](https://github.com/A-Lyon/Public_Code/tree/main/Courses)
 > This collection of code contains excerpts from CS classes that I have taken.
 The coding languages and assignents vary greatly.